-EPA-07 engines like the DDC 2007 Series 60 are designed to run on Ultra Low Sulfur Diesel (ULSD) fuel, which can contain no more than 15 ppm sulfur.
+Diesel engines for 2007 and later model year vehicles are designed to operate only with Ultra Low Sulfur Diesel (ULSD) fuel, which can contain no more than 15 ppm sulfur.

-ULSD fuel is necessary to avoid fouling the engine's Aftertreatment Device (ATD).
+ULSD fuel is necessary to avoid fouling the engine's AfterTreatment Device (ATD).
+Use of fuel other than ULSD will reduce the efficiency and durability of the engine.